linhhktran/stress-factor/README.md

 ## Tools and techniques applied
 ### 1. Tools
-Google Colabs: using Python to load data, clean data, build Ma predictive models, and do feature analysis.
+Google Colabs: using Python to load data, clean data, build a predictive model, and do feature analysis.
 ### 2. Techniques

 In this project, I will use the Logistic Regression Model to predict the stress level (Yes/No) of students and use train_test_split, classification_report, and confusion_matrix to evaluate the model.